fommil/fpmortals/manuscript/complete.md

 Programming*, once popular in Java.
 We built on top of our business logic to support a monitoring concern, without having to complicate the business logic.

 It gets even better.
-We can run the `Const` handler in production to gather what we want to `stop`, and then provide an **optimised** implementation of `act` that can make use of handler-specific batched calls.
+We can run `ConstImpl` in production to gather what we want to `stop`, and then provide an **optimised** implementation of `act` that can make use of implementation-specific batched calls.

 The silent hero of this story is `Applicative`. `Const` lets us show off what is possible.
 If we need to change our program to require a `Monad`, we can no